alesegdia/jsearchgen/README.md

 gradle eclipse
 ```

-Finally, open eclipse and import the project.
-That's it.
+Finally, open eclipse and import the project and that's it.
+Now you can run the tests
+at `com.alesegdia.jsearchgen.test` package.